 The sign convention commonly used for the axial forces, shears, and bending moments is depicted in Fig. 5.2.
-An important feature of this sign convention, which is often referred to as the beam convention, is that it yields the same (positive or negative) results regardless of which side of the section is considered for computing the internal forces.
+An important feature of this sign convention, which is often referred to as the beam convention, is that it yields the same (positive or negative) results regardless of which

+(a) Positive Internal Axial Force, Shear and Bending Moment at a Section side of the section is considered for computing the internal forces.
 The positive directions of the internal forces acting on the portions of the member on each side of the section are shown in Fig. 5.2(a).